 You may also discover that you’re missing opportunities, and double down on specific social channels.
 It will all depend on your goals

 If you’re still not sure, watch the webinar.
-It contains questions, ideas, and strategy we couldn’t fit in this post.
+It contains questions, ideas, and strategies we couldn’t fit in this post.
 Plus, videos are more fun.